janhavidusad21/Insurance-Analytics/README.md

 Key Responsibilities:

-Collected and cleaned raw insurance data using Excel functions and pivot tables for initial trend identification.

 Designed and optimized SQL queries to join multiple data sources, create calculated fields, and ensure data integrity for accurate reporting.

-Built dynamic dashboards in Power BI with slicers, drill-downs, and interactive visuals to analyze policy renewals, claims, customer demographics, and revenue metrics.

 Developed visual reports in Tableau, showcasing trends, outliers, and business opportunities with clear charts and intuitive layouts.